-If you want an elegant and effective way to manage your money, check out T. Harv Eker’s JARS Money Management System and read his book, Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth.
+If you want an elegant and effective way to manage your money, check out T. Harv Eker’s book, Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth.

 3. Cut Down on Unnecessary Spends

-One of the biggest problems in the modern world is the temptation.
-A beautiful saree may look good, but buy too many and the cost obviously mounts up.
+One of the biggest problems in the modern world is temptation.
+A beautiful saree may look good, but buying too many and the cost obviously mounts up.

 This discretionary spending is what needs to be cut down in order to make sure your money-saving efforts as a freelancer are as successful as possible.